zkxjzmswkwl/otherland-reverse-engineering/README.md

-# Otherland

 ## Points of interest

 >Note:
 >
 >I'm writing (and pushing) this as I go, as I'd like to have frequent back-ups of this `README` in particular.
 >
-Because I'm lazy, addresses noted are not going to be found at `0xB4534DDR355`.
-If you wish to tinker with these addresses, you must do something like `GetModuleHandleA("module.exe") - 0x<address_listed>;`
+Because I'm lazy, addresses noted are not going to be found at `module_base + 0xAddress`.
+If you wish to tinker with these addresses, you must do something like `GetModuleHandleA("module.exe") - 1x<address_listed>;`

 ### Symbols